 National Memorial of the eternal symbol of the nation’s tribute to the martyrdom of the great martyr in the war of 1971.
 Memorial Monument Complex has been established with 44 hectares of land in Savar upazila, 35 kilometers northwest of Bangladesh.
-In December 1971, a plan to build Savar’s bloody war, the final victory of the freedom fighters, their heroism and sacrifice, and memorial monument to Savar were planned.
-Architect Syed Mainul Hossain’s design was selected from 57 best designs.
-After the 1982 construction of the main structure of the monument, artificial lake and gardens was completed.

 The structure of the monument consists of seven pairs of triangular walls.
 The walls have been arranged from small to large.
 The middle wall is the longest in length but the highest in height.
 The highest point is 150 feet high.
 From different perspectives, the mausoleum appears differently.
 The main structure of the architect Moinul Hossain Soudh created concrete and other structures of the complex, red brick.
 This distinction is for the gravity of the original monastery and the protection of the individual.
 By this it has been pointed out the unique development of freedom of blood on the red soil.

 There is no entry price to enter Savar National Memorial.
 It is open from 6am to 6pm every day.